W8TERM3LON/Scammer_Spammer/README.md

 Spam login scammers with this python script.
+(Also known as phishing sites)
 =============

 - Remember to replace URL and post request parameters to suit your own targeted URL.
 (The URL will most likely end in .php)